sverx/X205TA/zswap.md

-The X205TA has 2 GiB of RAM and you can't add more.
-This amount of RAM is pretty low nowadays, so we need some swap (how to setup swap is OOT here).
+The Asus X205TA has 2 GiB of RAM and you can't install more than that.
+This amount of RAM is pretty low nowadays, so we surely need some swap (how to setup swap is OT here).

-But the X205TA eMMC is *very* slow so we want to make sure we swap as rarely as possible.
+But the X205TA eMMC is *very* slow so we want to make sure we perform I/O as rarely as possible.

 One option could be to use Linux's zswap kernel module.
-It basically creates a *compressed* swap *cache*: instead of swapping to eMMC you will (often) have zswap compress the page and keep it in RAM.
+It basically creates a *compressed* swap *cache*: instead of swapping to eMMC you will (often) have zswap compress the memory page being removed and keep it in its pool in RAM.

 To enable zswap, you have to add `zswap.enabled=1` at the end of the `GRUB_CMDLINE_LINUX_DEFAULT` in file `/etc/default/grub`, example: